AlexAplin/nndownload/README.md

 nndownload allows you to download videos from [Niconico](http://nicovideo.jp), formerly known as Nico Nico Douga.
 It simulates the HTML5 player by performing a session request to get the HQ source.
 Where not available, it will fallback to the Flash player.
 Keep in mind that if your account doesn't have premium, it may download the LQ source during economy mode hours (12 PM - 2 AM JST).

 ## Features
- - Download a video with comments, thumbnail, and metadata
+ - Download videos with comments, thumbnails, and metadata
- - Download a mylist
+ - Download mylists
- - Build a RTMP stream URL for official Niconama broadcasts
+ - Build RTMP stream URLs for official Niconama broadcasts
+ - Process text files with URLs

 ## Requirements
 ### Python version